-Read on to get to grips with the basics of vacation rental property taxes.
+Read on to get to grips with the basics of vacation rental property taxes and rental expenses.
 To learn all the ins and outs of the tax laws and regulations for vacation rental owners, you can also refer to the IRS Publication 527.

-Keep in mind that the information provided in this article cannot be considered as tax advice.
+Keep in mind that the information provided in this article cannot be considered tax advice for your vacation property.
 Always consult with your tax advisor or another certified tax professional and the IRS’s tangible property regulations if you feel unsure about taxes or face any tax issues.
 Paying taxes on vacation property listings can be complex, and that includes your deductible expenses.

-To understand whether you need to pay any taxes, you should first know the difference between a personal residence and vacation rental home.
+To understand whether you need to pay any taxes, you should first know the difference between a personal residence and a vacation rental home.
 You also need to familiarize yourself with the 14-day rule, which can have a big impact on how you calculate your taxes.

 Are you using your vacation rental property from time to time as a second home?
 Or maybe your relatives and friends spend their holiday in your vacation home?
 If this is the case, it will affect how you should work out your taxable income and possible deductions.